Miami Neighborhoods: Brickell

 What to Expect

-With glass, steel, and concrete on display at Brickell’s numerous high rises, the neighborhood is Miami's financial district and the financial hub for Latin America.
+With glass, steel, and concrete on display at neighborhood's numerous high rises, the neighborhood is Miami's financial district and the financial hub for Latin America.
 As one of the busiest financial districts in the United States, the neighborhood is also one of the most densely populated areas of Miami.
 Things quiet down a bit a night on the business side.
 But, with all the residential development that has gone on in the last 10 years, evenings bustle with social activity at places like Mary Brickell Village and Brickell City Center.

 The neighborhood caters to working young professionals during the day and those who want to have fun at night.
-Regardless of the time, and in contrast to other Miami neighborhoods like Coral Gables and Coconut Grove, Brickell is vibrant with a welcoming atmosphere characteristic of Miami.
+Regardless of the time, and in contrast to other Miami neighborhoods like Coral Gables and Coconut Grove, the area is vibrant with a welcoming atmosphere characteristic of Miami.
 Residents, of which many are young working professionals and entrepreneurs, will find multiple cultural opportunities, a growing gastronomy scene, and wide variety of entertainment options.

-Buyers and renters who seek downtown urban style living in Miami will revel in their options in Brickell.
+Buyers and renters who seek downtown urban style living in Miami will revel in their options in the neighborhood.
 Multiple high-rise condominium and apartment buildings offer young working professionals everything that they need in close proximity.
 Often times, most necessities are only a short walk away.
 Many of the luxury condo buildings in the neighborhood include spas and fitness clubs.
 Residents can walk to work.
 They can walk to any one of the many outdoor restaurants, stroll around the neighborhood, go boating, or running and jogging along Biscayne Bay.
 Or, just enjoy a cocktail on their terrace, overlooking Biscayne Bay, enjoying the warm winds.

 Shopping and Restaurants

 As recently as 2009, shopping and dining in the neighborhood was almost nonexistent.
 The opening of Brickell City Centre in 2016 changed the landscape of the area by providing residents with more options for living, dining, and shopping.
 This new shopping center transformed Downtown Miami.
 Ultimately, the project now features two residential high rise towers (Reach and Rise) and two mid-size office towers.
-In addition, Brickell City Center features the East Hotel that sits above a four-story shopping, dining, and entertainment complex.
+In addition, BCC features the East Hotel that sits above a four-story shopping, dining, and entertainment complex.
 Saks Fifth Avenue and CMX, a Luxury VIP Cinema Experience anchors the shopping center.

 Other shopping and dining options include Mary Brickell Village, home to a selection of boutiques and a wide variety of fine and casual dining options.
 The project also has other convenient stops such as a grocery store, fitness center, and a florist.
 Local favorites include going out for seafood at Bazaar Mar by José Andrés at SLS and rustic Italian food at Michael Schwartz's Fi'lia at SLS Brickell.